 Laura W. Ekstrom is a graduate of Stanford University (B.A. in Philosophy) and the University of Arizona (M.A., Ph.D. in Philosophy).

-She is the author of Free Will: A Philosophical Study and the editor of Agency and Responsibility: Essays on the Metaphysics of Freedom.
-Her articles on autonomy, moral responsibility, causation, chance, free will and the self have been published in the journals Philosophy and Phenomenological Research, Australasian Journal of Philosophy, Synthese, American Philosophical Quarterly, Philosophical Studies, and Midwest Studies in Philosophy, as well as in edited collections published by Oxford University Press, Blackwell Press, and Cambridge University Press.
+Her book, God, Suffering, and the Value of Free Will, is forthcoming from Oxford University Press.
+She is also the author of Free Will: A Philosophical Study and the editor of Agency and Responsibility: Essays on the Metaphysics of Freedom.
+Her articles on autonomy, moral responsibility, causation, chance, free will, compassion, and suffering have been published in academic journals including Philosophy and Phenomenological Research, Synthese, The Journal of Medicine and Philosophy, American Philosophical Quarterly, Philosophical Studies, Midwest Studies in Philosophy, and Australasian Journal of Philosophy, as well as in edited collections published by Blackwell, Routledge, Oxford University Press, and Cambridge University Press.

 Professor Ekstrom's research interests include metaphysics, philosophy of religion, applied ethics, action theory and moral psychology, particularly issues concerning free will, moral responsibility, and autonomy.